An overview of the most common questions and answers that explain the basics of RMail

 Yes.
 Documents may be sent to one or more people to electronically sign.
-When sending documents to multiple recipients, users may select between two signing order options; first-come-first-sign or sequential signing in sequence.
+When sending documents to multiple recipients, users may select between two signing order options; first-come-first-sign or sequential signing.
 The signed contract is returned to all parties.

 When I send an agreement for signature to multiple signers, can I track who has signed the document?